 No action is required from students, as you are automatically subscribed to health insurance by the NHIS once you receive your ARC.
 Your NHI card and subscription guide are sent to your residential address in Korea based on the information of ARC.

 - French and Japanese citizenship holder can apply not to subscribe the NHIS by visiting the Office of NHIS in Buk-gu, Daegu, Republic of Korea, after one’s arrival at KNU.

 - NHIS Website: here

 - Call: 033-811-2000 (English, Chinese, Vietnamese, and Uzbek)

-If you need further information or any help, please contact the exchange program coordinator, Ms. Haejin Shin at email@example.com (for European partnerships), and Ms. INEZ LEE at firstname.lastname@example.org(for non-European partnerships).
+if you need further information or any help, please contact the exchange program coordinator, Ms. Haejin Shin at firstname.lastname@example.org, and Ms. Sohee Koo at email@example.com (for housing and the Global Internship Program).